Matt Le Tissier: Post-retirement

-On the former site of The Dell, which was Southampton FC’s old stadium, the names of apartment blocks honour Southampton Football Club players; one is named Le Tissier Court.
-At Southampton FC’s current ground, St Mary's Stadium, one of the hospitality suites is named after him.
+On the former site of The Dell, which was Southampton F.C.'s old stadium, the names of apartment blocks honour Southampton Football Club players; one is named Le Tissier Court.
+At Southampton F.C.'s current ground, St Mary's Stadium, one of the hospitality suites is named after him.

 On 7 February 2007, a plane in the Flybe fleet was named after him on his home island of Guernsey.
-It was withdrawn from use in July 2011.

 After Southampton's relegation to level three in 2008–09, Le Tissier initially offered to help with a bid to take over the club, but later withdrew, amidst some controversy.

 In September 2009, Le Tissier revealed in his autobiography that he had placed a spread bet on a match he was involved in during his playing career.
 During an April 1995 match at Wimbledon, Le Tissier stood to win "well into four figures" after betting on the time of the first throw-in.
 After kicking off, he tried to overhit a pass to unsuspecting teammate Neil Shipperley, but due to nerves, underhit it and Shipperley was able to keep the ball in play.
 Le Tissier revealed he had "never run so much" in his life as he tried to put the ball out of play to avoid losing money, with the ball eventually going out of play after 70 seconds, meaning Le Tissier and his associates neither won nor lost money.
 The event was investigated by Hampshire Police but the Crown Prosecution Service refused to take the case further, citing that it did "not represent appropriate use of police resources" and "would not be in the public interest".

 Le Tissier made a cameo appearance for Southampton in Claus Lundekvam's testimonial against Celtic, on 18 July 2008.
 Lundekvam had previously played with him at Southampton from 1996 to 2002.

-In 2011, he accepted the position of Honorary President of Guernsey F.C.
+In 2011, Le Tissier accepted the position of Honorary President of Guernsey F.C.